-David: I think the meaning MVP has been kind of bastardized.
-A lot of people now use it as justification for including lots of features that have no business being in the first iteration of a product.
+I think the meaning MVP has been kind of bastardized.
+A lot of people now use it as justification for including lots of features that have no business being in the first iteration of the product design process.

 Products That Count: How so?